Doctors flee hopelessness, nepotism in Western Balkans | DW | 17.12.2019

 This article is part of the project "Migration in the Balkans, before and after joining the EU" organized by Kosovo Institute for Economic Development and the Făgărash Research Institute and sponsored by the International Alumni Centre-Berlin.

-Original authors: Majlinda Aliu (Kosovo), Aleksandra Bogdani (Albania), Milica Milovanovic (Montenegro), Dusan Mladjenovic (Serbia), Aleksandar Manasiev (Macedonia and Romania).
+Original authors: Majlinda Aliu (Kosovo), Aleksandra Bogdani (Albania), Milica Marinovic (Montenegro), Dusan Mladjenovic (Serbia), Aleksandar Manasiev (Macedonia and Romania).
 Adapted and edited for DW by Darko Janjevic and Mark Hallam.

 Germany is desperately in need of nurses, IT experts and other skilled workers — and is looking outside the EU to recruit them.
 The government and business leaders have now agreed a plan to make the process easier.
 (16.12.2019)